PAO-26: Expulsion Policy

 Policy Guidelines:

-1. Requirement for Providers: Contractors must ensure that all B-5 ECEAP providers develop and implement a policy that addresses the needs of children with challenging behaviors and prohibits expulsion.
+- Requirement for Providers: Ephrata School District and ECEAP must ensure providers develop and implement a policy that addresses the needs of children with challenging behaviors and prohibits expulsion.
 The policy must include the following five key components:

-(b) Planning with Families: Collaboration with families is essential to create plans that meet the unique needs of the child.
-Families should be actively involved in decision-making processes.
+(b) Planning with Families: For on-going behavior that is hard to redirect, collaboration with family is needed.
+Collaboration with families is essential to create behavior plans that meet the unique needs of the child.

-(c) Engaging Community Resources: Providers should engage appropriate community resources, such as an Infant and Early Childhood Mental Health Consultant, coach, or other professionals, to offer additional support.
+(c) Engaging Community Resources: Additional support will be sought when needed from Childhood Mental Health Consultant, coach or other professionals to offer additional support.

-(d) Choosing Alternative Schedules or Settings: When necessary, alternative schedules or settings should be considered as a means of meeting the child’s needs without resorting to expulsion.
+(d) Choosing Alternative Schedules or Settings: Alternative schedules or settings are considered as a means of meeting the child’s needs without resorting to expulsion.

-1. Escalation Procedures: If contractors have exhausted their usual strategies and the classroom environment remains unsafe or excessively disrupted, they are encouraged to contact DCYF ECEAP for technical assistance.
+- Escalation Procedures: If the usual strategies are exhausted and the classroom environment remains unsafe or excessively disrupted, DCYF ECEAP will be contacted.

-This policy is designed to foster inclusive early learning environments and to ensure that all children, regardless of their behavioral challenges, receive the care and support they need.
-Ephrata School
+- Inclusive Learning: Ephrata School District and ECEAP foster early learning environments that all children, regardless of behavioral challenges, receive the care and support they need..